hbrysiewicz/hbrysiewicz.github.io/_posts/2020-04-13-testing-tips-and-mirage.md

 * Acceptance testing
 * End-to-end testing

 The best-case answer is that all of these should be utilized to build a robust and thorough test suite for your system.
-However, that is asking a lot of an organization or developer that doesn't have any tests.
+However, that is asking a lot of an organization or developer that doesn't have any tests to begin with.

 When introducing a team to testing, either for the first time or on a more intimate level, I begin with Acceptance tests.
 Acceptance tests are great for translating business requirements to tests and are the easist to implement since they reflect the system one is testing completely.